theheking/intro-to-r/content/3_dataframes.md

 ### Workspace set up

+We will start by making a folder for our input data.
 There are some functions within R that let you create folders and see what is in them.
-This can be useful for confirming for making output folders from your scripts and checking if files are present (the alternative is using the clickable options within RStudio).
+This can be useful for making output folders from your scripts and checking if files are present (the alternative is using the clickable options within RStudio).
 We will create the folder using the `dir.create()` function and confirm that the folder is empty using the `list.files()` function.
 You can also download files directly from within R using the `download.file` function

 ```
 ## dir.create is the function for making a new folder (directory)